vkakerbeck/tbp.monty/docs/contributing/documentation.md

 If the move is within a category or sub-pages within a page, you can simply edit the `hierarchy.md` file and update the locations by moving the lines around.

-If you are changing the parent path of a document (ie, sub-page -> page, or page -> sub-page, or page/sub-page -> new category, or sub-page -> new page, then along with updating the `hierarchy.md` file you also must update the folder structure to make sure the document is correctly located.
+If you are changing the parent path of a document (i.e., sub-page -> page, or page -> sub-page, or page/sub-page -> new category, or sub-page -> new page, then along with updating the `hierarchy.md` file you also must update the folder structure to make sure the document is correctly located.
 The sync tool will fail with a pre-check error saying there is a mismatch between the hierarchy file and the location on disk if they do not match up.

 Continue with the [Pull Requests](pull-requests.md) process.